 This News Release example can be used for Promoting EITC throughout the tax filing season.
-Please copy, paste into your template, and fill in the information where indicated in [green italics].
-Or, use this example to create your own news release.
+Please copy, paste into your template, and fill in the information indicated in [green italics].
+This example can also be used to create your own news release.

 WORKERS MAY QUALIFTY FOR FEDERAL TAX CREDIT